Ratibus11/improved-localstorage/README.md

 # improved-localstorage

-A better way to interact and store data with a browser's local storage.
+A better way to interact and store data in a browser's localstorage.

 ## Table of content